 Hey everyone!
-My name is Rachel Butler and I have been coaching at Champions for 3 years now.
+My name is Rachel Butler and I have been coaching at Kim’s for 3 years now.
 I am from Atlanta, Texas and a recent graduate from the University of Texas.
 I participated in gymnastics as a child and cheered competitively through high school.
 I am so happy to have a job that allows me to spend so much time in the gym.
-I love working with children and Champions gives me the opportunity to do this in a really fun environment.
+I love working with children and noncompetitive gymnastics gives me the opportunity to do this in a really fun environment.
 I really enjoy what I do and feel very passionate about the positive influence that recreational gymnastics can have on a child’s life!
-At Kim’s Gym I get to help make sure that every child that comes in gets to feel like a Champion!
+At Kim’s Gym I get to help make sure that every child that comes in leaves feeling good about themselves!

 My name is Kate Grier, and I am happy to say that this will be my second year at Kim’s Gym.
 Though I work fulltime as a leasing consultant and freelance writer, I’m so in love with coaching gymnastics that I try to stay involved with the gym as much as possible.
 When I was 5 years old, I started taking gymnastics lessons in a little gym out in Leander, Texas, and from that moment, I was hooked.
 The determination, self-discipline, and strength, I developed those ten years I was involved in competitive gymnastics translated into so many other avenues of my life that without it, I feel my life would have been incomplete.
 Whether it has been competitive cheerleading, yoga, or fire spinning (a new skill I recently acquired), the skills I learned from gymnastics have helped me go after any passion with tenacity and strength.
 I feel very blessed to coach the future gymnasts and leaders of tomorrow and give them the same opportunities I had as a child.